“Are you ready to order, sir?”

 This time, the man simply caught the metal bar mid-swing, halting its progress entirely and all at once.
 Aleksir gasped at the loss of momentum, and the man wrenched the cudgel out of his hand.

-“Stop it,” the man said, tossing the weapon into the alley’s shadows.
+“Stop it,” he said, tossing the weapon into the alley’s shadows.
 “I’m not here to hurt you.”

-Aleksir stilled.
-The man’s face was friendly enough, and there was something vaguely familiar about it.
-“Could’ve fooled me.”
+“Could’ve fooled me,” Aleksir said.
+Still, the man’s face was friendly enough, and there was something vaguely familiar about it.

-“Then let me explain,” the man said, trying a different approach.
-He smiled, and Aleksir found it hard to breathe.
+“Then let me explain,” he said, trying a different approach.
+He smiled, and Aleksir’s breath left him.
 It was warm and kind, understanding in the exact way Aleksir craved to be understood.
 But with the smile, Aleksir realized where he’d seen the man before: in an old photograph on his boss’s desk, a half-blurred, smiling face, dark eyes unforgettable even past the grainy monochrome of the photograph.

 “Oh, shit,” Aleksir gasped.
 “I know you.”

 The man’s smile fell.
-“Ah, so you do.
-You are Aleksir Bardon, right?
+“Ah.
+So you do.
+You’re Aleksir Bardon, right?
 You’re younger than I expected.”

 “I could say the same to you.”